sarahseewhy/CV/README.md

 #####Conferences & Awards
 - Presented paper at the British Society for the History of Science postgraduate conference, Jan 2013.
 - Presented paper at the Voluntary Action Historical Society postgraduate conference, Feb 2012.
-- Recieved Scripps Senior Thesis Award for excellence in historical writing and research.
+- Received Scripps Senior Thesis Award for excellence in historical writing and research.

 ###Volunteering